 (V) All entries are coded, with identifying information removed from the text so the work is judged anonymously.
 At no stage of the process – and in no discussion either in or outside the judging rooms – should jury members speculate on, or reveal, any names of participating journalists, newsrooms or publications.

 (VII) The judges must select a winner and a runner-up.
+The award ceremony of the second edition will take place in September 2021.

 If you have any questions or want to recommend projects you have seen, email us at [email protected]